woocommerce/woocommerce-admin/readme.txt

 - Add: Free extension list powered by remote config #6952
 - Add: Add PayPal to fallback payment gateways #7001
 - Add: Add a data store for WC Payments REST APIs #6918
+- Add: Progressive setup checklist copy and call to action buttons. #6956
 - Dev: Update package-lock to fix versioning of local packages. #6843
 - Dev: Use rule processing for remote payment methods #6830
 - Dev: Update E2E jest config, so it correctly creates screenshots on failure. #6858